 Boyer’s Rising Stars Preschool offers a safe, fun classroom setting where children with and without developmental delays can learn and grow together.
 The preschool includes twice-weekly, two-hour sessions consisting of group activity experiences in a structured setting including music time, free play, art, snack time, and playing in our big gym.
 Each week, the theme and toys in the toddler groups change to facilitate curiosity and active exploration.
 Activities and materials are chosen to reflect the unique child interests and needs of each group.
 Download Flyer for More Information

-To learn more about our preschool our summer camps, schedule a tour, or register, please contact Denise Swanson, Education Program Coordinator, at 206-325-8477 or email firstname.lastname@example.org.
+To learn more about our preschool, schedule a tour, or register, please contact Kimberly Kendall, Education Program Coordinator, at 206-325-8477 or email firstname.lastname@example.org.